bokysan/wait-for-service/README.md

 Mostly useful for Docker and Kubernetes
 [init containers](https://kubernetes.io/docs/concepts/workloads/pods/init-containers/)

-TThe script `wait-for-service`, which will wait for a given service to be up before continuing.
+The script `wait-for-service`, which will wait for a given service to be up before continuing.

 It's API/parameter compatible with